StratifyLabs/StratifyOS/README.md

 ## Getting Started

-Getting started on Stratify OS is very easy with the Stratify Labs cloud/command line tool called `sl`.
+Getting started on Stratify OS is easy with the Stratify Labs cloud/command line tool called `sl`.

 **Install on Mac OS X**